-The constitution of St. Lucia guarantees freedom of expression and communication, and press freedom is largely upheld in practice.
-A number of private and independent news outlets discuss a wide spectrum of issues.
-However, criminal libel laws remain on the books, and convictions can draw heavy fines and a jail sentence of up to five years, though civil suits are more common.
-In 2017, opposition lawmaker Philip Pierre was awarded EC$40,000 (US$14,800) in damages in libel cases filed against journalist Guy Ellis, the Mayers Printing Company, and Mirror Publishing Company, in connection with a 2011 letter to the editor published in the Mirror that described Pierre as corrupt.
+The constitution guarantees freedom of expression and communication, and press freedom is largely upheld in practice.
+A number of private and independent news outlets carry content on a broad spectrum of issues.
+Internet access is not restricted.
+Criminal libel laws remain on the books, with convictions potentially drawing heavy fines and a jail sentence of up to five years, though civil suits are more common.
+In 2017, opposition lawmaker Philip Pierre was awarded EC$40,000 (US$14,800) in damages in libel cases filed against journalist Guy Ellis, the Mayers Printing Company, and the Mirror Publishing Company in connection with a 2011 letter to the editor published in the Mirror that described Pierre as corrupt.

 D2.
 Are individuals free to practice and express their religious faith or nonbelief in public and private?
 4 / 4

 Freedom of religion is protected under the constitution and other laws, and these safeguards are largely upheld in practice.
 However, Rastafarians face some disadvantages as a result of their beliefs, and Muslims have reported occasional harassment.